 There’s a Japanese concept called kaizen – this is continuous improvement, change for the better, now sometimes referred to as “The Toyota Way”.
 There’s flow kaizen, which is improving materials and information, and there’s process kaizen, which is improving work areas and individual workflows – the way someone actually performs their tasks.
 With a dynamic system like digital signage, there should always be a process of continuous tweaking and improving going on in all areas of the deployment.
 But sometimes you just get busy and start doing things by rote – the same things done the same way, and tiny errors or inefficiencies start accumulating.
 Eventually, they can add up to an actual problem.
-Sweeping away the detritus, the unnecessary and ineffective, is what the whole idea of a spring cleaning is really about.
+Sweeping away the detritus, the unnecessary and ineffective, is what the whole idea of a spring cleaning is really about, and we can apply this principle to streamline digital signage.

 As the weather changes and the days get longer, people start to see their environment a little differently.
 Of course, doing a content refresh to keep your digital signage messages looking new and inviting is important, but so is what you do behind the scenes.
 Imagine a new person is coming in soon to start helping with digital signage content creation and scheduling – what can you do to make that person’s life easier?